JosephClay/xaja-js/README.md

 Note
 ----
-- Unlike [qwest](https://github.com/pyrsmk/qwest), there's no limit settings.
+- Unlike [qwest](https://github.com/pyrsmk/qwest), therea are no limit settings.
 - Non 'GET' and 'POST' methods are not supported yet.
 - This lib is for browsers IE9+, but may work in older browsers.
 - Unit tests pending.